Looking back at 2025's biggest political story

 Every year, the Office of Sustainability at George Washington University organizes the Green Move-Out program, which diverts tens of thousands of pounds of reusable goods from landfills.
 This video documents the collaborative process between students, faculty, and community partners which helps the program succeed.

-Produced, filmed, edited, and directed a video published on Planet Forward’s website.
+Produced, filmed, and edited a video published on Planet Forward’s website.